better-internet/radworks-grants/docs/blog/mirror_intro.md

 The most up-to-date info can be found on the Grant Program's [Radicle Upstream Repo]() or [GitHub Repo](https://github.com/radicle-dev/radicle-grants).

-## What's the catch?
-There's no catch.
+## Is that it!?
+That's it.

 If you have the ability to make Radicle's ecosystem better, we will fund you.